seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **AGAMEMNON**
 First, all you peers of Greece, go to my tent;
 There in the full convive we: afterwards,
-As Hector’s leisure and your bounties shall
+As Hector's leisure and your bounties shall
 Concur together, severally entreat him.
 Beat loud the tabourines, let the trumpets blow,
 That this great soldier may his welcome know.